highchair/artinruins-com/_property/maine-creamery-co.md

 Google Book results shows the following related passages:

-> The Main Creamery Co., manufacturer of ice cream, has purchased the plant of the Regealed Ice Co. on Promenade street, just west of the Brown & Sharpe plant, and will immediately alter and refit the plant for the manufacture of ice cream.
+> The Maine Creamery Co., manufacturer of ice cream, has purchased the plant of the Regealed Ice Co. on Promenade street, just west of the Brown & Sharpe plant, and will immediately alter and refit the plant for the manufacture of ice cream.
 The building is of brick and has 12,000 square feet of floor space.[^1]

 > In Board of Alderman, May 1, 1919. […] From the Inspector of Buildings is received the application of the Maine Creamery Company for permission to locate and operate a steam boiler of about 75 horse power in the building at 395 Promenade street and upon his recommendation, said application is granted. [^2]